California’s “Greatest Mountain Man”

 Epilogue

-The incredible gold rush era story of Grizzly Adams is an epic saga that left an indelible stamp on modern American culture.
+The incredible gold rush era story of Grizzly Adams is an epic saga that left an indelible stamp on the American west culture.
 His 1960’s biographer, Richard Dillon, even described Grizzly Adams as, “perhaps the greatest individualist California ever produced.”

-Other written accounts of Grizzly Adams’ life along with the 1970’s motion picture and popular TV series inspired by his many exploits, left Grizzly Adams deservedly recognized with iconic status.
-It can even be said, the countless miles of north-to-south western frontier trails he blazed created a metaphor equal to one man’s settling of the west on his own terms.
+Other written accounts of Grizzly Adams’ life along with the 1970’s motion picture and popular TV series that were inspired by his mountain man existence, left Grizzly Adams to be recognized with international iconic status.
+It can also be said, the countless miles of north-to-south western frontier trails he blazed amounted to one man’s ‘settling of the west’ on his own terms.

 Charles Nahl drawing of Mountain